r2devops/hub/docs/job-structure.md

     * New variable `DOCKER_VERBOSITY` to set the verbosity of the build
     * New variable `DOCKER_OPTIONS` to be able to add additional options
     ```

+## 🗺 Screenshots

+Jobs can include screenshots or any pictures to improve documentation and
+provide an overview of what job does.

+* You can add as many picture as you want in this folder but try to add only
+relevant images.
+* If you don't want to add any pictures, you have to add at least an empty file
+named `.gitkeep` to ensure the folder presence in git.